7-Zip (32-bit version)

 At a Glance

-When people talk about file compression, they usually mean ZIP.
-In fact, they often make it into a verb--much like we “Google” things on the Internet, we “zip” files before sending them over email.
-But ZIP is just one compression format, and it isn’t necessarily the best.
-Free, open-source utility 7-Zip supports ZIP, but also the much-improved 7z compression format.
+ZIP is just one compression format, and it isn’t necessarily the best.
+Free, open-source utility 7-Zip supports ZIP, but also its own (and much improved) 7z compression format.

 In fact, 7-Zip is the official reference implementation for the 7z format, and since it is open source, the format specification is distributed right within the source code.
 To test it, I used a folder with 65MB of easily-compressed documents such as DOC, XLS, and BMP files; it also contained a few small ZIP files for good measure.
 Zipped using Windows Explorer, the folder compressed to 8,881KB.
 7-Zip compressed the same exact folder down to 6,036KB, shaving almost 3MB off the archive.
 That’s a difference of more than 25%--phenomenal, really, when you consider ZIP’s market dominance.